donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 categories: blog
 ---

-I've been working with Scala for the lastcouple of years and like many, if not most, Scala developers, I've had my ups and downs with SBT.
+I've been working with Scala for the last couple of years and like many, if not most, Scala developers, I've had my ups and downs with SBT.
 SBT is a powerful tool but it's easy to lose your footing.

 During our most recent hackweek at [Nitro](http://www.gonitro.com) I worked on an SBT plugin with some colleagues to help us create and manage our build pipelines in Jenkins.
 This was the first time I needed to handle proper command line input in SBT.

-This post is based on the things I learned in the process.
+In this post, we'll look at implementing a command line tool in sbt, making use of its built-in parsing infrastructure to handle command line arguments.
+If you make it to the end, we'll also suggest an alternative, potentially more pragmatic approach than that suggested in the SBT documentation.

 ## mkdir

-To make the discussion more concrete, let's use an example that should be familiar to all developers. `mkdir` is among the first unix commands that you come across when you start using the command line.
+To make the discussion more concrete, we'll use an example that should be familiar to all developers. `mkdir` is among the first unix commands that you come across when you start using the command line.
 It has a small but non-trivial set of command line arguments, making it a good example to drive our discussion.

 As a reminder, here's what it looks like: